cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/06-hands-on-activity.md

 {: .challenge}

 > ## Let's review!
-> The bulk of the CMS released data (as of July 2022) covers what years?
+> The bulk of the CMS released data covers what years?
 What was the collision energy for those years?
 {: .challenge}